kovidgoyal/calibre/manual/faq.rst

 that allows you to create collections on your Kindle from the |app| metadata.
 It is available `from here <http://www.mobileread.com/forums/showthread.php?t=118635>`_.

 .. note:: Amazon have removed the ability to manipulate collections completely in their newer models, like the Kindle Touch and Kindle Fire, making even the above plugin useless.
-If you really want the ability to manage collections on your Kindle via a USB connection, we encourage you to complain to Amazon about it, or get a reader where this is supported, like the SONY Readers.
+If you really want the ability to manage collections on your Kindle via a USB connection, we encourage you to complain to Amazon about it, or get a reader where this is supported, like the SONY or Kobo Readers.

 I am getting an error when I try to use |app| with my Kobo Touch?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~